Skip to main content

 5 mentions Positive Neutral Negative

-• “Dragonhold, however, is an early access game with lots of content and things to do, and I highly recommend this game even in this state.
-If you're expecting a bug-free experience, no game nowadays comes out without being broken and requiring a day one patch.
-Once again, I will say it: this is early access, so don't have high hopes for this being a finished and polished product as of now.”
+• “Dragonhold is an early access game with lots of content and activities, and I highly recommend it even in this state.
+If you're expecting a bug-free experience, remember that no game nowadays launches without bugs and day-one patches.
+This is early access, so don't expect a finished and polished product yet.”

-• “This was by no means a bug-free experience since this game literally just came into early access, and it's by no means a finished product.”
+• “This is by no means a bug-free experience since the game just entered early access and is not a finished product.”

 • “Started playing on a PC and it's still a buggy mess that crashes a lot.
-The recommended system requirements are a lie; you need a super PC just to play.”
+The recommended system requirements are misleading; you need a high-end PC just to play.”

 • humor